-In general, by evaluating all the fit indices in Table 6, it can be concluded that the obtained fit indices show an acceptable and appropriate fit of the data with the model, and the model can be fitted according to The obtained fit indices considered acceptable.
+In general, by evaluating all fit indices in Table 6, it can be concluded that the obtained fit indices show an acceptable and appropriate fit of the data with the model, and the model can be fitted according to The obtained fit indices considered acceptable.

 Table7.
 SEM test results (table of coefficients)